OpenWater Group

 Responding to a direct request from another Member for information about your work, services, or products.

-Participating in Give & Get sessions and other structured programs designed for mutual professional support, including offering and accepting business opportunities that emerge from those sessions.
+Participating in Give & Get sessions and other structured programs designed for mutual professional support.

 Mentioning what you do professionally when it is relevant and proportionate to the conversation.